1993 Galician regional election

-A regional election was held in Galicia on Sunday, 17 October 1993, to elect the 4th Parliament of the autonomous community.
+A regional election was held in Galicia on 17 October 1993 to elect the 4th Parliament of the autonomous community.
 All 75 seats in the Parliament were up for election.

 The People's Party (PP) won with an increased absolute majority over 1989, resulting in Manuel Fraga being re-elected for a second term in office as President of Galicia.
 The Socialists' Party of Galicia (PSdeG–PSOE) suffered from a crisis of leadership and from a desire of punishment to the national government of Felipe González, losing many votes in the way.
-Meanwhile, the Galician Nationalist Bloc (BNG) began to appear as the main alternative to power thanks to its spokesman, Xosé Manuel Beiras', charisma.
+Meanwhile, the Galician Nationalist Bloc (BNG) began to appear as the main alternative to power thanks to its spokesman, Xosé Manuel Beiras's, charisma.

-The Galician Unity coalition of United Left (EU) and the Galician Socialist Party–Galician Left (PSG–EG) did not enter Parliament due to a change of the electoral law in 1991, which raised the electoral threshold from 3% to 5%.
+The Galician Unity coalition of United Left (EU) and the Galician Socialist Party–Galician Left (PSG–EG) did not enter Parliament due to a change of the electoral law which raised the electoral threshold from 3% to 5%.
 Galician Coalition (CG) also failed to enter Parliament, and only got 0.4% of the share.

 Overview

+Under the 1981 Statute of Autonomy, the Parliament of Galicia was the unicameral legislature of the homonymous autonomous community, having legislative power in devolved matters, as well as the ability to grant or withdraw confidence from a regional president.
+The electoral and procedural rules were supplemented by national law provisions.

+Date

+The term of the Parliament of Galicia expired four years after the date of its previous election, unless it was dissolved earlier.
+The election decree was required to be issued no later than 25 days before the scheduled expiration date of parliament and published on the following day in the Official Journal of Galicia (DOG), with election day taking place between 54 and 60 days after the decree's publication.
+The previous election was held on 17 December 1989, which meant that the legislature's term would have expired on 17 December 1993.
+The election decree was required to be published in the DOG no later than 23 November 1993, setting the latest possible date for election day on 22 January 1994.